shunlog/aoc-test/README.md

 # Advent of code tester
-A simple program that checks your AOC solution against the provided test cases.
+A simple program that checks your AOC solution written in python against provided test cases.

+Every AOC problem has a example inputs that you can use to inspect the execution of your program, but you can also write your own.
+This program automates checking your solution to the expected result for every test case in the directory.
+There are a few [requirements](#-requirements) you have to satisfy first for this to work.

 ## Example